MAIN SUBJECT AREAS

 - Cross-border trade in energy.
 Legal, organisational, technical and infrastructural limitations

-Energy market and prices
+Energy market and power market

 Costs of energy – effectiveness now